PenguinCloud/WaddleBot-Core/docs/core-modules/dbm_core_modules.md

 There are many other things that you can do with these endpoint functions, but the above examples provided the most basic functions to get started.
 For a full documentation of PyDAL's database interactions, go to https://web2py.com/books/default/chapter/29/06/the-database-abstraction-layer#Run-time-field-and-table-modification

-### Marketplace Table entry
+### Modules Table entry

-After a new module has been created in the WaddleDBM, the first step for the listener to interact with this module, is through the creation of a record in the marketplace_modules table (TODO: Change table name).
+After a new module has been created in the WaddleDBM, the first step for the listener to interact with this module, is through the creation of a record in the modules table.
 All modules found within WaddleDBM must contain a record within this table to store metadata of each command within each module.

-The marketplace_modules table requires the following fields:
+The modules table requires the following fields:

 1. name (type: string)
 2. description (type: string)